Get a quote and call our team on

 • Oak doors require regular daily cleaning with a microfibre cloth and periodic deep cleaning with a mild detergent or vinegar.
 Repair methods include sanding, applying filler, or using dowels for splits and cracks in case of damage.

-Understanding Oak Doors
+Understanding Oak Wood Doors

 Renowned for their sheer durability, oak doors have long been favoured for their resistance to wear and tear.